signalfx/signalfx-agent/README.md

 ## Logging

+The default log level is `info`, which will log anything noteworthy in the agent without spamming the logs too much.
+Most of the `info` level logs are on startup and upon service discovery changes.  `debug` will create very verbose log output and should only be used when trying to resolve a problem with the agent.
+You can change the log level with the `logging: {level: info}` YAML config option.

+The agent will emit logs in either an unstructed text (default) or JSON format.
+You can configure it to emit JSON logs with the `logging: {format: json}` YAML config option.

 ### Linux
 Currently the agent only supports logging to stdout/stderr, which will generally be redirected by the init scripts we provide to either a file at `/var/log/signalfx-agent.log` or to the systemd journal on newer distros.
-The default log level is `info`, which will log anything noteworthy in the agent without spamming the logs too much.
-Most of the `info` level logs are on startup and upon service discovery changes.  `debug` will create very verbose log output and should only be used when trying to resolve a problem with the agent.

 ### Windows
 On Windows, the agent will log to the console when executed directly in a shell.